Lotemp/SarcasmSIGN/README.md

 ## Overview

+This repository contains the Sarcasm SIGN dataset, a parallel corpus of sarcastic tweets and their non-sarcastic interpretations, as created by human experts.
+This corpus was created as part of our paper *Sarcasm SIGN: Interpreting Sarcasm with Sentiment Based
-%This repository contains EmoBank, a large-scale text corpus manually annotated with emotion according to the psychological Valence-%Arousal-Dominance scheme.
-It was build at JULIE Lab, Jena University and is described in detail in our papers from EACL 2017 and LAW %2017 (see Citation).
-The repository contains two folders: "corpus" which contains the actual Emobank data (described in the EACL paper) %and "pilot" which contains the data from our pilot study (described in the LAW paper).
+Monolingual Machine Translation* which will be presented in ACL 2017.
+The repository contains two folders: "corpus" which contains the Sarcasm SIGN dataset (described in the ACL paper) and "preprocess" which contains code for preprocessing the data and preparing it for a MT system (see ReadMe in preprocess folder).

+data from our pilot study (described in the LAW paper).
 See the readme files in the respective folders %for more detailed information regarding the data format.

 Characteristics